Perturbation Theory for Quantum Information: Introduction

-Many mathematical methods in quantum physics and quantum information science involve evaluating primary matrix functions of density operators.
+Many of the mathematical methods that form the analytical toolbox of quantum physics and quantum information science involve evaluating primary matrix functions of density operators.
 If $\rho_0=\sum_i \lambda_i\outerproduct{\phi_i}{\phi_i}$ is a density operator describing a quantum state in a Hilbert space $\mathcal{H}$, a primary matrix function $f(x)$ is defined as a map from $\mathcal{H}$ to $\mathcal{H}$ that can be expressed solely in terms of $\mathcal{R}^1$ to $\mathcal{R}^1$ operations on the eigenvalues of the density operator as $f(\rho_0) = \sum_i f(\lambda_i)\outerproduct{\phi_i}{\phi_i}$ \cite{Horn1991,Higham2008}.
-Evaluating a primary matrix function of a density operator requires diagonalization of the state for an exact solution.
+Evaluating a primary matrix function of a density operator generally requires diagonalization of the state for an exact solution.
 As such, analytically computing a primary matrix function $f(\rho)$ of an arbitrary state $\rho$ can be less tractable in practice.
-Our objective in this paper is to provide series expansions for primary matrix functions $f(\rho)$ when the density operator argument has been perturbed by a small amount and, subsequently, to use these to provide simple-to-evaluate Taylor-like expressions for measures of entropy (of a density matrix $\rho$) or distance (between two density matrices $\rho_1$ and $\rho_2$).
-To these ends, we express perturbed quantum states as $\rho = \rho_0 + \nu$, or $\rho_i = \rho_0 + \nu_i$, $i = 1, 2$, with $\rho_0$ being the {\em unperturbed}, or zeroth-order, state, and $\nu$, $\nu_1$ and $\nu_2$ being zero-trace {\em perturbing operators}, or perturbations, of small Hilbert-Schmidt norms.
+Our objective in this paper is to provide series expansions for primary matrix functions $f(\rho)$ when the density operator argument has been perturbed to a small degree and, subsequently, to use these to provide simple-to-evaluate Taylor-like expressions for measures of entropy (of a density matrix $\rho$) or distance (between two density matrices $\rho_1$ and $\rho_2$).
+To these ends, we express perturbed quantum states as $\rho = \rho_0 + \nu$, or $\rho_i = \rho_0 + \nu_i$, $i = 1, 2$, with $\rho_0$ being the {\em unperturbed}, or zeroth-order, state, and $\nu$, $\nu_1$ and $\nu_2$ being zero-trace {\em perturbing operators}, or perturbations, that are characterized by having small Hilbert-Schmidt norms.